meisteraxel/expenses-chart/README.md

 - [x] User is able to update his expenses
 - [x] User is able to update only single days or only his budget and keeping all other values
 - [ ] Save expenses to local storage so User can return to the App
+- [x] User is able to reset all expenses and the budget
+- [x] User can see his remaining budget
 - [ ] more to come...

 ## My Process